What Is Clarity? (And Why It’s Often Missing)

 The Benefits of Finding Clarity

-Clarity reduces decision fatigue and speeds up choices, because you’re no longer guessing you’re aligning.
+Clarity reduces decision fatigue and speeds up choices.
+You’re no longer guessing; you’re aligning.

-Clear goals and values reduce anxiety because your mind has structure instead of chaos.
+Clear goals and values reduce anxiety.
+Your mind has structure instead of chaos.

 ✔ Motivation